openstack/openstack-manuals/doc/admin-guide-cloud/source/identity_concepts.rst

     all consumable services that are available across the regions.

 Group
     An Identity service API v3 entity.
-Represents a collection of users that are owned by a domain.
-A group role granted to a domain or project applies to all users in the group.
-Adding users to, or removing users from, a group respectively grants, or revokes, their role and authentication to the associated domain or project.
+Groups are a collection of users owned by a domain.
+A group role, granted to a domain or project, applies to all users in the group.
+Adding or removing users to or from a group grants or revokes their role and authentication to the associated domain or project.

 OpenStackClient
     A command-line interface for several OpenStack services including the Identity API.
 For example, a user can run the :command:`openstack service create` and
-    :command:`openstack endpoint create` commands to register services in her OpenStack installation.
+    :command:`openstack endpoint create` commands to register services in their OpenStack installation.

 Project
     A container that groups or isolates resources or identity objects.